TRAINS, PLANES AND PLASTIC POLLUTION

 - Provide an empty sink before security, so passengers can empty their water bottles before going through.

-And that’s the name of the game here – making it easy for you (yes you!) to travel with less plastic.
-With Pret, Starbucks, Costa and so many more high street brands now signed up to Refill there is always going to be a Refill point close by major train stations.
+And that’s the name of the game here – to make it easy for you (yes, YOU!) to travel with less plastic.
+With Pret, Starbucks, Costa and many more high–street brands now signed up to Refill, there’s always going to be a Refill point not too far from any major train station.